solyarisoftware/prompter.vim/README.md

 - **Chars**, the number of character in the completions
 - **Lines**: the number of lines generated in the completion

-🚀 By default the command is assigned to the function key `F12`.
+> 🚀 By default the command is assigned to the function key `F12`.
-In such a way you can run the completion just pressingto the single keystroke `F12`.
+> In such a way you can run the completion just pressing the single keystroke `F12`.

 ### `PrompterInfo`